-For the youngster fantasy games like the Legend of Zelda, Sonic The Hedgehog, Mario Bross are more popular than science fiction games (with youngsters I mean 16 years or younger).
-However some people argue that the so called “science fiction” games are actually science fantasy.
+For the youngster fantasy games like the Legend of Zelda, Sonic The Hedgehog, Mario Bross is more popular than science fiction games (with youngsters I mean 16 years or younger).
+However, some people argue that the so-called “science fiction” games are actually science fantasy.

-To be honest the good science fiction video games have elements violence, and other complex themes that should be discussed with the youngsters before they start playing these games.
+To be honest the good science fiction video games have elements of violence and other complex themes that should be discussed with the youngsters before they start playing these games.

 Deus Ex: Human Revolution